-- In a very recent paper21 we have analyzed in detail the BKT phase transition for a BEC on the surface of a sphere calculating the renormalized superfluid density of the system by deriving and solving generalized Kosterlitz-Thouless renormalization group equations. - See the next talk of Andrea Tononi about the 2D equation of state and the relationship between the 2D interaction strength g and the 2D s-wave scattering length a_s .
-22
+- In a recent paper we have studied in detail the BKT phase transition for a BEC on the surface of a sphere calculating the renormalized superfluid density of the system by deriving and solving generalized Kosterlitz-Thouless renormalization group equations. - In 2022 Andrea Tononi has further investigated the 2D equation of state and the relationship between the 2D interaction strength g and the 2D s-wave scattering length $a_s$ . - Finally, in a recent perspective review paper, we have discussed the state of the art on low-dimensional quantum gases in curved geometries.

-22A.
-Tononi, Phys.
-Rev. A 105, 023324 (2022).
+&lt;sup>23A.
+Tononi and LS, Nat.
+Rev. Phys.
+5, 398 (2023).

-21A.
+&lt;sup>21A.
 Tononi, A. Pelster, and LS, Phys.
 Rev. Research 4, 013122 (2022).